creditimpact/grant-platform/README.md

 A missing or invalid token results in **401 Unauthorized**.

+The utility `/echo` endpoint is likewise protected and requires a valid JWT.
+Prometheus metrics at `/metrics` are secured with
+HTTP Basic auth; set `METRICS_BASIC_AUTH=user:pass` and scrape with `curl -u user:pass http://localhost:5000/metrics`.

 JWT payloads also contain a user's `role` (`user` or `admin`).
 The backend exposes a `requireRole('admin')` middleware used by admin-only endpoints such as `POST /api/form-template`.